Gray-Scott Nomenclature Glossary

 This glossary is incomplete.
 Contact me with any specific requests for additions or corrections.

-branch : In general, any linear feature that has a tip and which is connected at its other end to another linear feature.
+branch : In general, any linear feature (a stripe or negative stripe) that has a tip and which is connected at its other end to other linear features via a branch point.

 branch point : a place at which three (or rarely, more than three) linear features come together.